 Menopause Spiritual Awakening

 You may find that the changes you are making lead you to an awakening spiritually.
 This happens to many women who welcome this growth.
-Seek out your local church, take classes offered by your denomination, read books about spiritual interests and cultivate a renewed connection with God.
+Seek out a local church, take classes offered by your denomination, read books about spiritual interests and cultivate a renewed connection with God.
 Remember that you are a spirit with a body.
 Approaching and nurturing your spiritual wellness is very important to your overall health and well being.

 Menopause Proactive Steps